 In the last few years, we have built a well-diversified business model, which allows us to have multiple growth drivers and reduce the risk of being dependent on a sign market or event.
 We believe that the current environment of geopolitical and economic uncertainties, inflationary pressure or and ForEx volatility here, our strategy is allowing us to grow.
 While there may be some fluctuation quarter-on-quarter, we focus on building portfolio pipeline across markets, driving productivity, investing for innovation and taking forward our ESG agenda.
 We believe that our strategy, along with a net cash position will enable us to drive sustainable growth in line with our aspirations.

 Let me share you some of the key highlights of the current quarter.
-One successful commercialization of volume limited launch of Minalidumide capsuled in the U.S. market. rebound of Russia sales after this went to rechannel stock normalization in last quarter.
-USFBpproval of Pitestream received by our partner, improving visibility and commercialization of our products.
+One successful commercialization of volume limited launch of [indiscernible] capsuled in the U.S. market. rebound of Russia sales after this went to re-channel stock normalization in last quarter.
+US FDA approval of [indiscernible] received by our partner, improving visibility and commercialization of our products.
 Our largest manufacturing facility in Hyderabad internally referred as FTI, a joined Global Lighthouse network for the economic call.
 Now let me take you through the key business highlights for the current quarter.
 Please note that all references to the numbers in this section are in respective local currencies.

 Our North America Generics business recorded sales of $351 million for the quarter, with a strong growth of 38% year-over-year and 53% on a sequential basis.
 This was largely attributed to the new product launch contribution including the volume limited launch of lenalidomide capsules in the in the U.S. market.
 While we wouldn't be able to mention specific sales volume or value arising from [indiscernible], we expect these products will continue to contribute meaningfully over the next few quarters as well.
 The price erosion for the base business has been within the moment transcend over the last 3 quarters -- in this quarter, we launched 7 products and expect us momentum to continue during the balance of the.

 Our Europe business recorded sales of $52 million this quarter with a year-to-year growth of 10% and sequential quarter growth of 4%.
 During the quarter, we launched 10 new products across various countries within Europe.
 We expect to continue with the growth momentum in the rest of FY '22.
 Our emerging market business recorded sales of INR1,225 crores with a year-on-year decline of 6%.
 However, a sequential growth a quarter growth of 6%.
-The year-to-endecline was due to a higher base effect as we had COVID product sales in Q2 of FY '22.
+The year-to-date decline was due to a higher base effect as we had COVID product sales in Q2 of FY '22.

 Adjusted for this COVID contribution, we have grown -- within the emerging market segment, the Russia business declined by 2% on a year-over-year basis and grew by 84% on a quarter-to-quarter basis in constant currency.
 The sales for Russia has reverted to normal levels after the channel inventory stocking and normalized in the last quarter.
 During the quarter, we launched 31 new products across various countries of emerging markets.
 We expect this business to continue for the growth momentum in B.

 Our India business recorded INR1,150 crores with a year growth of 1% and a sequential decline of 14%.
 Adjusted for the covid product sales during Q2 FY '22, and the brand divestment income in Q1 of FY '20, we have grown in mid-teens year-over-year and mid-single digits sequentially.
 During the quarter, we launched 2 new products in a market.
 As per a tube report of June 2022, our MAT rank in value terms is at number 10.
 We will continue to reset our portfolio in India business with focus of growing big brand acquisitions, partnerships for focus therapy, while divesting noncore brands.
-Our PCI business recorded sales of $81 million with a over-year decline of 29% and sequential decline of 12%.
+Our PCI business recorded sales of $81 million with year-over-year decline of 29% and sequential decline of 12%.

 Adjusted for the COVID product sales in Q2 of FY '22, the business has declined in single digits over last year.
 The decline has been due to lower volume pickup by customers for some of the key products.
 We expect sales improvement over the next couple of quarters with increasing volume pick up and launch of new products.
 We have been progressing well in our journey of building a portfolio of complex and differentiated products, biosimilar and NC pipeline.
 We have also made a good progress to identify a list of innovation moves to our branded markets.